The Delo and Daly Show

-The Delo and Daly Show was an Australian variety television series.
+The Delo and Daly Show is an Australian variety television series.

 Release

 It aired from 1963 to 1964, and was produced by HSV-7.
 It was hosted by American comedy duo Ken Delo and Jonathan Daly, who had previously appeared as guests on In Melbourne Tonight.
 The guests on their series included a mix of Australian and American performers.

 Jonathan Daly had previously been host on Daly at Night.